vloschiavo/powerwall2/README.md

 6. "frequency" - Unknown - my numbers show 0 for this.
 7. "generator" - Unknown I don't have a generator - my numbers show 0 for this.

+When site master or the Powerwalls are off, the response is: HTTP Status 502

 ---
 **State of Charge / State of Energy**
 _GET /api/system_status/soe_